Skip to main content

 • Use positive books and movies.
 Watch and read positive things that show you what’s possible.
 Trade your favorites with friends.
 Find a hero and try to adapt their qualities to your journey.

 • Use positive quotes.
 They could give you that lift right when you need it most.
-Choose one as your personal motto and plaster it everywhere.
+Choose one as your motto and plaster it everywhere.

 • Use positive music.
 Let music that makes you feel good become the background theme of your life.